 - Check in after every 100 books for stickers and prizes.
 For completing the program, your child will receive a brand-new book, tote bag, and his or her name on a bookplate inside a Library book.

-The Shakespeare Project of Chicago has been coming to the Library since 2016 with their annual season of theatrical readings for patrons to see and hear Shakespeare and his contemporaries in a new light.
+The Shakespeare Project of Chicago has performed at the Mount Prospect Public Library since 2016 with their annual season of theatrical readings for patrons to see and hear Shakespeare and his contemporaries in a new light.
 As there are no sets, props, or costumes, audiences find the Project’s readings help truly experience Shakespeare’s words.
 A sampling of previous titles include:

 Women Beware Women